vPamm/ChatDJWebsite/content/docs/faq.md

 - Good question!
 Ask the Twitch developers.
 From [their documentation](https://dev.twitch.tv/docs/api/reference/#update-redemption-status), it only says "The app used to create the reward is the only app that may update the redemption."
 I miss pubsub.

-### Why doesn't when I refuse a redemption from the queue, it doesn't remove it from the queue, why do we have to skip it?
+### Why when I refuse a redemption from the queue, it doesn't remove it from the queue, why do we have to skip it?

 - Another great question!
 Because the Spotify dev's haven't yet (or [won't](https://community.spotify.com/t5/Spotify-for-Developers/API-Delete-Remove-songs-from-queue/td-p/4956378)) implemented that into the API.
 But c'mon.
 A multi-billion dollar corporation not doing something to help their community?
 [Where have I heard that before?](https://community.spotify.com/t5/Spotify-for-Developers/Access-to-websockets/td-p/4955299/)